Kobe: Edo period

 Later, during the Edo period, the eastern parts of present-day Kobe came under the jurisdiction of the Amagasaki Domain and the western parts under that of the Akashi Domain, while the center was controlled directly by the Tokugawa shogunate.

 It was not until the abolition of the han system in 1871 and the establishment of the current prefecture system that the area became politically distinct.

 Meiji period

 Hyōgo Port was opened to foreign trade by the Shogunal government at the same time as Osaka on January 1, 1868, just before the advent of the Boshin War and the Meiji Restoration.
 At the time of the opening of the city for foreign trade, the area saw intense fighting resulting from the civil war in progress.
-Shortly after the opening of Kobe to trade, the Kobe Incident occurred, where several western soldiers sustained gunshot wounds from fire opened by troops from Bizen.
+Shortly after the opening of Kobe to trade, the Kobe Incident occurred, where several western soldiers sustained wounds from gunfire by troops from Bizen.
 The region has since been identified with the West and many foreign residences from the period remain in Kobe's Kitano area.